geotonics/geolib/README.md

 ####Some Optional Settings.
-Once Geolib is installed, open /geolib/defaultConfig.php, save it as config.php, and define various constants that you may find usefull.
+Once Geolib is installed, open defaultConfig.php, save it as config.php, and define various constants that you may find usefull.

 ####How to debug.
 Geolib includes a debugging system which can be inegrated into your webpages.